November

 Buenaventura Durruti

-Today we remember the inspirational life of the anarchist military leader, Buenaventura Durruti, who died 75 years ago in a mysterious and hotly disputed shooting accident.
-For although his death occurred a mere four months into the Spanish Civil War, … Continue reading
+Today we remember the inspirational life of the anarchist military leader, Buenaventura Durruti, who died on this day 1936 in a mysterious and hotly disputed shooting accident.
+For although his death occurred a mere four months into the Spanish Civil … Continue reading

 21st November 1927 the First Columbine Massacre

-Seventy-two years before the infamous 1999 Columbine Massacre – in which two teenage students shot and killed 13 people at their high school – there was another massacre to bear the same name that has all but disappeared into the … Continue reading
+Seventy-two years before the infamous 1999 Columbine Massacre – in which two teenage students shot and killed 13 people at their high school – there was another massacre to bear the same name that has been not merely forgotten but … Continue reading

 Posted in Atrocities | 1 Comment